 - Sprinkle the salt and pepper evenly all over the bird and inside the cavity.
 You may not need the full 1/4 cup, but the bird should look like a light snow has fallen all over it.

 - Halve the garlic crosswise so the centers are exposed then stuff it in the cavity along with the onion, celery, and halved lemon.
 Tie the legs together with twine, tuck the wings under, and place the bird in the oven.

-- Bake the turkey at 450 for 30 minutes then turn the heat down to 350, tent with foil, and continue to cook for 1½-2 hours.
-Take the bird out after 1½ hours and insert a thermometer into the thickest part of the thigh.
-(It's easiest to place your thermometer straight down right where the thigh and breast connect) You want the thigh to register 165 degrees before removing it.
-If it's at 150, you know you're getting close--check every 10-15 minutes from there.
+- Bake the turkey at 450 for 30 minutes then turn the heat down to 350, tent with foil, and continue to cook for 2 hours.
+Take the bird out after 2 hours and insert a thermometer into the thickest part of the thigh.
+If you're way off, set the timer for another 45 minutes and check again.
+If it's at 150 or higher, you know you're getting close--check every 10-15 minutes from there.
 Remove the foil for the last 30 minutes of baking, unless it's getting too browned.

 - Once the thigh registers 165 degrees, remove the turkey from the oven, and allow to stand for 30 minutes before carving.